rackerlabs/support-how-to/content/cloud-servers/windows-server-security-best-practices.md

 - Rebuilding existing servers or building a new server from a snapshot requires that Administrator logins are enabled and port 445 is not blocked in the Windows firewall.

-If you must change these values, contact an administrator at Rackspace to make the changes in a way that does not impact our ability to provide you with Fanatical Support®.
+If you must change these values, contact an administrator at Rackspace to make the changes in a way that does not impact our ability to provide you with *Fanatical Support*®.

 ------